top of page

 • Recognition: Acknowledging that we cannot live without values and that, in the absence of conscious choice, we adopt by default those of our environment.
 This recognition requires honest self-examination to identify which of our current "values" are truly chosen and which have been unconsciously absorbed from consumer culture, social media, peer groups, or family traditions.
 It means facing the uncomfortable truth that many of our priorities and daily decisions stem not from deliberate choice but from cultural programming designed to prioritize consumption and comfort.
 Recognition also involves accepting that value neutrality is impossible—even the attempt to live "without values" is itself a value position that privileges detachment and noncommitment.

-• Deliberation: Reflecting deeply on what constitutes for us a good and meaningful life beyond immediate pleasures.
-This involves asking ourselves penetrating questions: What would I consider a life well-lived when looking back at age 80?
-What activities give me a sense of purpose beyond fleeting satisfaction?
+• Reflection: Reflecting deeply on what constitutes for us a good and meaningful life beyond immediate pleasures.
+This involves asking ourselves deep questions: What would I consider a life well-lived when looking back at age 80?
+What activities give me a sense of fulfillment beyond immediate satisfaction?
 What kinds of relationships and contributions would make my existence meaningful?
-This deliberation requires creating mental space away from constant stimulation and distraction—perhaps through practices like meditation, journaling, deep conversation, or periodic solitude.
+This reflection requires creating mental space away from constant stimulation and distraction—perhaps through practices like meditation, journaling, deep conversation, or periodic solitude.
 It also means distinguishing between what we think we should value (often based on social approval) and what truly resonates with our deepest sense of purpose.

-• Construction: Developing our own coherent axiological framework, not arbitrarily, but in dialogue with our experience and understanding of the world.
-This goes beyond listing abstract values to creating an integrated system that addresses fundamental questions: What constitutes human flourishing?
-What obligations do we have to others?
-What gives life meaning?
-What virtues should we cultivate?
+• Construction: Developing our own framework of values, coherent with our experience and understanding of the world.
 This construction process requires intellectual rigor to ensure our framework avoids internal contradictions.
 It also demands honesty about our human nature—creating a value system that works with, rather than against, our psychological realities while still challenging us to grow.
 The framework should be comprehensive enough to guide decisions across various life domains yet flexible enough to evolve as we gain new insights.

 • Commitment: Living according to these chosen values, even when it involves short-term discomfort.
 This is where theory meets practice—where values transform from abstract concepts to lived reality.
 Commitment involves developing concrete practices and habits that embody our values, establishing accountability systems that help us stay aligned with our principles, and making difficult choices that prioritize our deeper values over immediate comfort or social approval.
-It means creating decision-making frameworks for navigating conflicts between different values.
 Most importantly, commitment requires developing resilience to withstand the inevitable resistance—both internal and external—that arises when we live counter to prevailing cultural currents that prioritize ease and immediate satisfaction.

 Ironically, it is often in experiences that demand effort, perseverance, and even a certain amount of suffering that we find the deepest meaning.
 This points to a critical truth we must confront: genuine long-term wellbeing frequently requires us to endure short-term discomfort.

 To build lives of authentic meaning and sustained fulfillment, we must engage in honest self-reflection about what truly contributes to our long-term wellbeing.
-This reflection reveals several uncomfortable realities:
+This reflection might reveal several uncomfortable realities:

 1. Our lack of clarity: Many of us haven't clearly defined what constitutes genuine wellbeing beyond immediate pleasure.
 Without this clarity, we drift toward whatever feels good now, regardless of future consequences.